-Department of Ecology continues to improve Washington State's CWSRF program through strategic planning and funding program updates to address changing economic conditions.
-Changes and updates of policies, procedures and guidelines are addressed annually to ensure financial health and sustainability of the fund.
-Program statute and rules are also reviewed and updated periodically to address emerging water quality financial assistance needs.
-Fiscal year 2015 represents an improvement in funding demand (demand for future loans) compared to several previous years of lower demand for CWSRF loan funding, indicating a general improvement in the local government economic outlook, post economic downturn.
+Ecology continues to improve Washington State's CWSRF program through strategic planning and funding program updates to address changing economic conditions.
+Annually, Ecology addresses changes and updates of policies, procedures, and guidelines to ensure financial health and sustainability of the fund.
+They also periodically review and update program statutes and rules to address emerging water quality financial assistance needs.
+SFY16 demand for funds continued to be higher than funds available.
+This demand indicates that local governments are moving forward with their infrastructure projects and points to a general improvement in the local government economic outlook after the economic downturn.